Practice this topic in a realistic system design interview

 | At-most-once | Try once, then move on | Message loss | Application must tolerate loss |

-These are not absolute guarantees by themselves.
-They depend on configuration, durability, retention, acknowledgments, retries, and how the consumer writes its results.
+These rules do not work automatically.
+They depend on broker settings, safe storage, retries, acknowledgments, and how the consumer writes its results.